myselfakash20/http-headers-analysis/README.md

 Bar Chart: Shows the risk score for each URL.</br>
 Pie Chart: Compares the ratio of Present vs Missing headers.</br>
 Export Results:</br>
-After the scan, you can export results as CSV or JSON.
+After the scan, you can export results as CSV or JSON.</br>

 Email Alerts (Optional)</br>
 If any URLs have a HIGH risk, you can send an email alert.</br>